zeachco/progressive-training/README.md

     - [ ] navigate to the newly created folder and explore the react app.
 Run it with `npm start` to start a server and view it running live

 - [ ] BACKEND
+    - [ ] I like to work with a code refresher named [nodemon](https://nodemon.io/) (`npm i -g nodemon`). this works exactly like the `node` command but restarts automatically the app if a file changed.
     - [ ] create a folder to handle the server code and dependencies (let's assume the folder is called `server`)
     - [ ] in the server folder, initiate you npm package with `npm init` as this will be usefull to register our third party modules we will be using (`npm init -y` allow to skip the questionning if you find that anoying).
+    - [ ] add a file named `server.js` in your server folder where your nodejs app will be running.
+Also add some content like `console.log('hello world') to make sure your app is running.

+## Features
+- Create a node server that serve a static folder "as is" which will contain our public html and assets.
+- the server must be able to receive [HTTP VERBS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) `GET`, `POST`, `PUT` and `DELETE` on an endpoint called `/api/times` which list, adds, update and remove data from a MySQL database.
+This is easy using node frameworks such as [Express](https://expressjs.com/)
+- I recommend [Knex](https://www.npmjs.com/package/knex) for javascript style API or [MySql](https://www.npmjs.com/package/mysql) to directly execute SQL queries
+- Use react to list back the entries made by the client